endersonmenezes/incubator-devlake/config-ui/public/onboard/step-2/github.md

 5. The token will be refreshed automatically every hour to ensure continuous authentication.

 For detailed instructions, refer to [this doc](https://devlake.apache.org/docs/Configuration/GitHub/#github-app-authentication).

+##### Q5.
+How to view the ExpiresAt field and use the token rotation button?

+1. Navigate to the **Connections** page.
+2. Click on GitHub, and click on the connection you want to view.
+3. The ExpiresAt field will be displayed, showing the token expiration time.
+4. To force a new token, click the "Rotate Token" button.